upyesp/aas/slides/Slides.md

 ## Getting Started

-1. Install a Markdown editor.
-Notepad, VS Code, Obsidian
+1. Install a Markdown editor: Notepad, VS Code, Obsidian.
 2. Learn the basics of Markdown.
 3. Add maths, tables, diagrams, charts.
-4. Export to your notes desired to desired format(s).
+4. Export to your notes to desired format(s).